Polychora

 the polychoron, will be represented in any projection of the polychoron that shows its

-edges, like Zometool projections.
+edges, like Zomable projections.

 Any instances of the edge or face sections projected without distortion in the models